k31001/hello-world/README.md

    - Hold stocks for at least **5 years** for compounding growth.

 ### Script:
 "Understanding key strategies also can help you make smart decisions.
 One simple way is through direct stock investments in top companies like TSMC and NVIDIA.
 Another option is ETF investments, such as SOXX and SMH, which give you spread-out the risks.
-Speaking of risk, diversification is important.
-It balance semiconductor stocks with other sectors to reduce risks."
+Specifically, diversification is very important in order to reduce risks by balancing semiconductor stocks with other sectors."

 "Last but not least, a long-term holding strategy is important.
-By holding semiconductor stocks for at least five years, you can make profit, even in a fluctuating market."
+By holding semiconductor stocks for at least five years, you can make profit, even in a fluctuating market situation."

-"Finally, we have discussed all the key points.
+"Finally, we have discussed all the key points: industry trends, supply chain, and strategies.
 Let’s move on to the conclusion."

 ---